davidatwhiletrue/casper-js-sdk/src/types/TransactionBuilder.md

 ## Overview

 The provided classes allow developers to build, customize, and execute transactions on the Casper blockchain.
-By using builder patterns, developers can chain methods to configure each aspect of the transaction before calling `build()` to create the final `TransactionV1` instance.
+By using builder patterns, developers can chain methods to configure each aspect of the transaction before calling `build()` to create the final [Transaction](./Transaction.ts) instance.

 ## Classes

-### TransactionV1Builder
+### TransactionBuilder

 The abstract base class for all transaction builders.
 This class provides common methods for setting basic transaction parameters such as: